 We will then provide the PSO confirmation stating that they are approved for a specific role.

 Trainers and Providers

-NOAA Fisheries does not conduct formal training for Protected Species Observers.
-However, there are numerous protected species consultants who provide or train Protected Species Observers for different sectors of industry.
-NOAA Fisheries does not endorse any consultants or their training programs.
-However, NOAA Fisheries reviews curriculum and training materials periodically as a means of standardizing the course of instruction.
-Please contact consultants directly for more information on their programs.
-For privacy reasons, NOAA Fisheries does not supply the names of approved observers to consultants or to industry.
+NOAA Fisheries does not conduct PSO training.
+However several companies provide or train PSOs for industry, agencies, and academia.
+NOAA Fisheries does not endorse any specific companies or their training programs.
+However, NOAA Fisheries reviews curriculum and training materials as provided to ensure information is sufficient for preparing PSOs for NOAA Fisheries approval.
+Please contact companies directly for more information on their programs.
+For privacy reasons, NOAA Fisheries does not supply the names of approved observers to other companies or to industry.